lollo03/blog/blog/content/posts/18-k0s-wireguard-setup.md

 +++
-title = 'Tunneling Web Traffic to a Kubernetes Cluster Using WireGuard and a VPS' date = 2025-05-07T12:07:58+02:00 draft = true
+title = 'Tunneling Web Traffic to a Kubernetes Cluster Using WireGuard and a VPS' date = 2025-05-08T11:30:58+02:00 draft = false
 +++

-Hi everyone, today I’ll show you how I built a setup capable of hosting services on the web by accepting traffic from a VPS that tunnels traffic via WireGuard to another server running Kubernetes.
+Tunneling traffic securely from the internet to a private Kubernetes cluster can be tricky—especially if your cluster runs in a restricted or local network environment.
+In this guide, I’ll show you how I used **WireGuard** and a **VPS** to expose services running in a Kubernetes cluster to the public internet.

 ## Requirement

 You will need:
 - Your working Kubernetes cluster
-- A VPS (a good free VPS is [oracle free tier](https://www.oracle.com/cloud/free/))
+- A VPS with a public IP address (a good free VPS is [oracle free tier](https://www.oracle.com/cloud/free/))

-## Wireguard setup
+## Step 1: Wireguard setup

-We will use WireGuard to tunnel **traffic from the internet** to our Kubernetes cluster.
+We'll use **WireGuard** WireGuard to tunnel traffic from the VPS (which is internet-accessible) to the private Kubernetes node. to tunnel traffic from the VPS (which is internet-accessible) to the private Kubernetes node.

 First, **install WireGuard** on both your VPS and the Kubernetes server.

+> If you are comfortable with ansible, you can also use [this](https://github.com/lollo03/wireguard-forward-ansible) playbook.

 On the VPS, create a WireGuard configuration file like this:
 ```conf